KennethVrb/liquid-staking-frontend/README.md

 ```

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the [MIT License](LICENSE.md) file for details.

 ## Contact
 For any inquiries, feel free to open an issue on the GitHub repository.